HELPING PHARAMACEUTICALS KEEP THEIR COOL

 By collaborating with manufacturers on order profiles and schedules, including consolidating orders and setting dedicated delivery days and time slots, the team brought delivery timetables into closer alignment across its healthcare customers, reducing time in transit.
 The solution is being phased in across Australia throughout 2015.

 As the dominant provider to the Australian pharmaceutical industry, “DHL is able to work with wholesale distributors to coordinate deliveries into their warehouses for an end-to-end solution, versus just addressing our part of the supply chain,” Resnick says.
-“We’ve been able to deliver value while minimising costs and adhering to strict global standards.”
+“We’ve been able to deliver value while minimizing costs and adhering to strict global standards.”

 Patients rely on powerful, often temperature-sensitive pharmaceuticals to restore them to good health.
 As this example shows, by working with their supply chain partners to craft innovative solutions, pharmaceutical manufacturers can deliver those drugs safely into patients’ hands.